+- Type: Boolean

-• Description: Whether to output the density of states (DOS).
+- Description: Whether to output the density of states (DOS).
 For more information, refer to the dos.md.

-out band
+- Default: False

+out\band

-- Type: Boolean Integer(optional)
+- Type: Boolean

-- Description: Whether to output the band structure (in eV), optionally output precision can be set by a second parameter, default is 8.
+- Description: Whether to output the band structure (in eV).
 For more information, refer to the band.md

 - Default: False